jnhansen/nd/doc/filters/convolutions.rst

 Kernel Convolutions
 ===================

-``nd`` implements generic kernel convolutions as well as several convenience functions for special cases.
+:mod:`nd.filters` implements generic kernel convolutions as well as several convenience functions for special cases.
 Every filter supports the argument ``dims`` to specify a subset of dimensions along which to apply the filter.
 If a kernel is given, the number of dimensions must match the shape of the kernel.

-The following example performs a Sobel edge detection filter along the ``lon`` dimension using :meth:`nd.filters.convolve`.
+The following example performs a simple Sobel edge detection filter along the ``lon`` dimension using :meth:`nd.filters.convolve`.

 Example::